Joseph7e/HCGS_Metabarcoding_Tutorials/README.md

 <ins>Barcoding</ins> - identification (taxonomically/phylogenetically) of an organism by a short section of DNA/RNA, usually through PCR amplification with conserved DNA/RNA primers.

+<ins>Polymerase chain reaction (PCR)</ins> - an amplification technique for cloning the specific or targeted parts of a DNA sequence to generate thousands to millions of copies of DNA of interest.

 <ins>Metabarcoding</ins> - barcoding of DNA/RNA or eDNA/eRNA in a manner that allows for identification of many taxa within the same sample.

 <ins>Metagenomics</ins> -  *en mass* sequencing of a community of organisms using whole-genome shotgun sequencing

 <br />